MOTIONSENSR

 How It Works

-Walk into the room → your PC wakes up.
-Walk away → your PC sleeps.
+Walk in → PC wakes.
+Walk away → PC sleeps.
 Fully automatic.
 Zero ongoing attention needed.

 Features